 PHSC 1011.
 Foundations of Physical Science.
 A survey of basic principles underlying physical phenomena.
 Topics studied include motion, energy, work, wave phenomena, and modern science.
-Prerequisite: MATH 1001 or 1111, passing or exempting ENGL 0989.
+Prerequisites: MATH 1001 or 1111, Completing or exempting Support-level ENGL.
 3-0-3

 PHSC 1011L.
 Laboratory for Foundations of Physical Science.
 A laboratory course to augment and support PHSC 1011.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 Prerequisite or Corequisite: PHSC 1011.
 0-2-1

 PHYS 1111K.
 Introductory Physics I. An introductory course which will include mechanics (kinematics, dynamics, work and energy, momentum and collisions, and rotational motion and statics), and may also include thermodynamics and waves.
 Elementary algebra and trigonometry will be used.
-Prerequisites: MATH 1113 and passing or exempting ENGL 0989.
+Prerequisites: MATH 1113 and Completing or exempting Support-level ENGL.
 3-2-4